 - Parents and godparents must attend a Baptismal Preparation Class.

-- The Baptismal application must be completed and all necessary documentation, including state issued birth certificate, parent and godparent Baptismal certificates, turned in to the parish office one week before attending the class.
+- The Baptismal application must be completed and all necessary documentation, including state issued birth certificate, parent and godparent Baptismal certificates, turned in to the parish office two weeks before attending the class.

 - Godparents are spiritual parents of the child to be baptized.
 They assume the responsibility of helping the parents raise the child in the faith.
 For this reason, the following requirements exist for the godparents: